damianism/rate-my-rig/README.md

 ===============

-All the features listed within this section WILL be added upon completion of the course in the exact order listed below.
-The following features were shelved only due to lack of time and my hectic work schedule but will be perused once the course is completed to be presented as a portfolio.
+All the features listed within this section WILL be added upon completion of the course.
+The following features were shelved solely due to lack of time and my unfortunate current circumstances.

-1. Paginations

-2. User-specific lookup details

-3. Enhanced administration tools
-    1.  delete users
+1. Discussion board
-    2.  edit user info

-4. Global search box to search keywords in
+    1. User can open threads in regards to
+        1. Technical issues and troubleshooting
+        2. Seeking further advice on a build

+2. Advanced comments
-    1.  vocabs
+    1. Delete comments
-    2.  tags
+    2. Like/Dislike comments
-    3.  reference text
-    4.  miscellaneous text
-    5.  context text

-5. Adding vocab pronunciations (audio)

-6. More languages – API supports multiple languages

-7. Users to be able to download all their entered data (all user vocabs and their stats)

-8. Vocab of the day

-9. Vocab memory test game

-    1. One of the vocabs entered by the user will be presented to the user to define with a very basic scoring system e.g. “you managed to get 7/10 definitions right”
+    3. Reply to comments

+3. Add user address to the registration process

+4. A more sophisticated modelling system
+    1. Individual component models
+        1. Example; (component: storage, type: SSD, interface: M.2,
+            manufacturer: Samsung, capacity: 500Gb, price: £150)
+    2. A complete build model consisting of all the added components
+        1. Will be able to get the exact price of the build
+        2. List the individual components in detail
+        3. Link component purchasing links

+5. Conduct a thorough manual testing

 Technologies Used
 =================